shrim27/frame-acknowledgement/draft-sprang-avtcore-frame-acknowledgement.md

 In terms of {{?RFC7667}}, Point-to-Point is the most straightforward target as it is easiest to reason about a single receiver.
 A Media Translator or other systems that include a decoder are similarly easy - from the perspective of the sender the middle box is the receiver.

-If a Transport Translator is used for Point-to-Multi-Point, then the middlebox must make sure to make valid translations - e.g. by acknowledging a frame only if all recipients of that stream have acknowledged said frame.
+If a Transport Translator is used for Point-to-Multi-Point, then the middlebox must make sure to make valid translations.
+See section on [Frame ID considerations](#frame_id_considerations) below.

 # Existing Feedback Formats